 The Bible records how from the beginning, God was making Himself known to people.
 Although they were all imperfect, He communicated in various ways with some of them.
 He was constantly appealing to people to believe in and love Him.

 Yet in love and grace, God doesn’t force anyone.
 Instead He allows everyone freedom to respond to Him if and however they want to!

 But this core “love principle” raises more huge questions.
+Isn’t this freedom the main reason why people have chosen to make a mess of themselves and the planet?
 Will any people choose to love God?
 Why?
 Would this be wholehearted or half-hearted?
 Might it be only after a long time?
 What if a person never wants God?
 Or what if they give up loving God?
 Can any person really be OK with God?